carloslfu/lisp-js/README.md

 - Port pausable interpreter to TypeScript
 - Implement a pausable interpreter
-- Make the build env with FuseBox :fire:
 - Improve README and docs
 - Support for comments (`;`) as a special form
 - Implement code generation